ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The definition of a quota-policy does not imply any specific distribution of quota-units over time.
-Such non-standard details can be conveyed in the `quota-comments`.
+Such service specific details can be conveyed in the `quota-comments`.

 Two examples of providing further details via custom parameters in `quota-comments`.